scrapy/scrapy/docs/intro/tutorial.rst

 To create a Spider, you must subclass :class:`scrapy.spider.BaseSpider`, and define the three main, mandatory, attributes:

-* :attr:`~scrapy.spider.BaseSpider.domain_name`: identifies the Spider.
-It must be unique, that is, you can't set the same domain name for different Spiders.
+* :attr:`~scrapy.spider.BaseSpider.name`: identifies the Spider.
+It must be unique, that is, you can't set the same name for different Spiders.

 * :attr:`~scrapy.spider.BaseSpider.start_urls`: is a list of URLs where the Spider will begin to crawl from.
 So, the first pages downloaded will be those